 You will become more aware of your identity

 Overall, I would say out of all my identity labels, being an American was the most interesting.
 People responded differently to me in unexpected ways.
 My nationality was often used for random things.
 One time, I was crossing the border on a bus from Greece to Albania.
-I was with a group of women on the bus and I needed to pee.
+I was with a group of women on the bus, and we needed to pee.
 We got off the bus and walked to this dingy border crossing shack that had one bathroom.
-The owner wouldn’t let us use the bathroom unless we bought something, but since we had just come from Greece we had no money to purchase anything.
+The owner wouldn’t let us use the bathroom unless we bought something, but since we had just come from Greece, we had no money to purchase anything.
 One of the Albanian woman took me and shouted at him, “She’s an American!” like it was some kind of “pass Go, collect $200” card.
 Needless to say, it wasn’t worth that much, as I popped a squat behind the shack.

 You make so many more friends than you thought

 When you travel in groups or pairs, you don’t seem as inviting.
 You are socially satisfied, and it is harder for an outsider to penetrate a tribe of two or more.
 I once traveled with an ex-boyfriend for two months throughout Mexico.
 I hardly made any spontaneous friends from that time because, together, we didn’t seem as approachable.
 I made more friends the day we forever parted ways than the two months we travelled together.

 I personally find the most freedom when I travel alone, and that opens me up to more people.